visualitypl/docker-workshop/chapter1.md

 * Trade example, and why it's called as Container
 * Virtual Machine / Container
-*
-After presentation
+* After presentation

 * Installing Docker

 Linux and Mac how to

 * Exercises 1, ubuntu 16.04, and run bash in the container \(introduce docker images\)
+* Exercise 2, something running, a small rails app, or a nodejs app
+* Exercise 3, write your own dockerfile for an that's prepared by me
+* Exercise 4, push it to the registry\(public one\)
+* Exercise 5, Links & Volumes, and why to have more than 1 container
+* Exercise 6, docker compose\(maybe also ansible\)

+More things

 * Exercises 2, create a new file in this container, when you quit from this container, there will be hash, with this hash they can save new image with this file
 * Exercise 3, Register in docker hub, set tag for this image and push, then download and check its the same image
 * Exercise 4, Create own docker file, eg. from ruby image and run prepared simply web app \(introduce cache mechanism, commands: ADD, COPY, ENTRYPOINT, CMD, PORT.
 * Exercise 5,
 * Running
 * Install your VPS, run Rails with PG

 * More articles about Docker\(Resources\) \(Jelastic in Docker, Security in Docker...\)